HaseU-git/Detection_of_Street_Smokers/README.md

 ![IMG_1982](https://user-images.githubusercontent.com/64348058/138317139-1d07e838-c0c1-4c4b-90b0-82db435f16dc.JPG)

 If you use CSI Camara or other cameras you might have to rewrite our source code.
-(For example `-v` option of `docker run` command in `run_project.sh`)
+(For example `-v` option of `docker run` command in `run_docker.sh`)

 Please check if your camera is connected before run Docer container.